 Sacramento office investment sales are up.
 And the majority of investors are institutional and from out of town.
-Sacramento has always been considered a second tier market, but it seems that second tier markets are where all the Easter eggs are!
+Sacramento has long been considered a second-tier market.
+Today, many investors believe second-tier markets hold the greatest opportunities.
 Is it really almost Easter?

 Institutional and out-of-town investors create value with perspective.
 Example: Seagate Properties from San Rafael recently bought the Senator Hotel Office building in downtown Sacramento.
-The lease rates have been increased significantly, but from Seagate’s perspective, the rates are still below many markets in the country.
+Seagate has increased lease rates significantly.
+Even so, the rates remain below those in many major markets.
 Seagate can also rationalize additional improvements such as a gym and a restaurant.

-Research indicates that a record amount of investment capital held by private equity real estate funds is close to $300 billion.
+Private equity real estate funds currently hold nearly $300 billion in investment capital.
 The current state of the market is also responsible for an institutional increase in real estate investments as new and existing investors are looking to lock in historically low interest rates.

 As the market cycle matures, office vacancies are expected to bump up to 13.6% nationally in 2020; presently the number sits at 13.2%.
 Rent growth is also slowing.
 So investors seeking higher yields, are looking to buy in secondary Markets and non-Gateway markets.
 Gateway Markets include San Francisco and New York and have historically attracted foreign capital funding.
 A recent study seeking to quantify the top 10 office investment markets in the country included only two primary markets – Chicago and Manhattan.
 Please take a look at this article from CCIM Magazine, visit here.